SonicMetallica/SonicMetallica.github.io/links/links-list.md

-I will writte on my github page about everything i learn.
-And i gather websites and tools to learn.
+I will writte on my github page about everything i learn and gather websites and tools to learn.

 #1.
 Websites for learning i like: